 Who do I see for advising?

-All Faculty members serve as Departmental Advisors.
-At the time of admission, a primary advisor is assigned.
-Once enrolled, students are encouraged to select an advisor from their primary area of interest.
-Students work with their advisor to create a customized Plan of Study.
+All Faculty members serve as Departmental Advisers.
+At the time of admission you are assigned a primary adviser.
+Once enrolled, students are encouraged to select an adviser from their primary area of interest.
+Students work with their adviser to create a customized Plan of Study.
 This becomes the basis of the Senior Evaluation for graduation.

 What is a Plan of Study?